rravishankar/movie-cast/README.md

-#### Notes for running the app locally
+### Notes for running the app

-The file setup.sh mainly contains values like Auth0 parameters, JWT keys, logging level, deployment mode (DEPLOY_MODE) which decides whether the app runs in dev mode (local postgres database) OR uses the remote Heroku database among others.
+The file setup.sh contains environment variables which are values for Auth0 parameters, JWT keys, logging level, deployment mode (DEPLOY_MODE) which decides whether the app runs in dev mode (local postgres database) OR uses the remote Heroku database among others.

+For getting the locally hosted app to use the local database, set the DEPLOY_MODE environment variable to "dev" and for remote database use "prod".
+Currently it's set to "dev", but the Heroku hosted version has it as "prod".

 ### Tests

-The tests to make sure everything is in order are in the files test_movies.py (for locally hosted setup) & test_movies_heroku.py (for Heroku hosted setup)
+The tests make sure that everything is in order.
+The two tests for testing the app locally and remotely are in the files test_movies.py (for locally hosted setup) & test_movies_heroku.py (for Heroku hosted setup)

+ **User needs to run command "source setup.sh" (on Linux.
+If on some other OS, make sure environment variables are set according to this file)  before**

+#1 running the server (i.e.  gunicorn app:app)

+#2  running the tests either locally or on Heroku. that is before running the test_movies_heroku.py and test